 When do you think the end of the world is?
-Now, with this pandemic?
+Soon, with this pandemic?
 Maybe a year from now, after we beat this?
 Heh.
 What do you think it is?
-Could it really be this pandemic?
+Could this really be it?
 The asteroids that somehow keep evading us?
 Water?
 Fire?
-Will we end it all in a nuclear war?
+Will we end it all in a war with nuclear weapons?
 Any of the elements could be the end, or all of them together?

 That’s a bit too much.

 Do you think you’ll see the end?
 Or will you have created hope?

 I can’t ask a person these on a date.
 Or can I?
 He might have enough depth to him to understand.
 Then again, human nature is primal enough that he’ll give me what I want, no persuasion needed.

 I’m really glad he agreed to have dinner here, at my place.
 It makes my mission easier.

 I’m nowhere near an excellent cook, but I like to eat so much, I’ve picked up quite the skill in making food.
 The smile on his face when he looks at me after the first bite helps me assert that.